butterCoders/bb01/README.md

 # actual tutorial
 - Install the packages
   * pnpm i
-  **Don't write issues like yarn not found!!!.
-If you use yarn in your project use yarn, i prefer pnpm**
 - copy redisConfig.json.example to redisConfig.json*1
   * fill it with your values
 - copy config.env.example to config.env